 Both operators spend a lot of money in advertising, thus they also reach more potential consumers in that regard.
 They will be instant hits in Tennessee, especially because of the DFS presence.
 Other operators tied to brick-and-mortar properties or nationwide and international gaming corporations are likely to lag behind.

 An operator like DraftKings offers a pretty robust deposit bonus up to $1000, split between a risk-free bet and a deposit bonus.
 We should expect to see the same in Tennessee.

 For example, BetMGM has licenses to operate in New Jersey, Indiana, Colorado, West Virginia, and Nevada.
 Only in Colorado does MGM not have its own gaming facility.
 There they partnered with Midnight Rose Casino.
 Typically, we see MGM with its own properties and satellite holdings.
 With no existing presence in Tennessee, it will be interesting to see how much of a market share they can grab.
 Obviously everybody has heard the name, but will they sign up there over somewhere like DraftKings or FanDuel?

 With the increased vig expected in Tennessee, bettors will need to set themselves up with accounts at multiple sportsbooks for the purposes of line shopping.
 Not all sportsbooks will have the same methods of reaching the mandatory 10% hold percentage and that should create opportunities to line shop for the best prices.

 BetMGM has up to a $500 risk-free bet for new sign-ups and depositors in the states in which they are active.
-The same would be likely in Tennessee.
+The same would be likely for sports bettors in Memphis Tennessee.

 Action 247 is an entity exclusive to Tennessee.
 It is also Tennessee-owned and operated.
 Action 247 has two different sportsbooks on the website, one where you can play for real money and one where you can play for free with the chance to win real money.